International Baccalaureate (IB) Credit

 The IB course equivalency grid below demonstrates the credits awarded based on the IB subject and corresponding score.
 Each of these courses fulfill degree requirements at CCC in the form of general education coursework or elective credit.

-For more information about the IB organization and their IB diploma program please visit www.ibo.org.
+For more information about the IB organization and its IB diploma program please visit www.ibo.org.
 For general questions on IB credit acceptance at City Colleges of Chicago, please contact the Office of the Registrar at any of the CCC campuses.

 IB Course Equivalencies